frealis/Book-Reviews-with-Goodreads/README.md

   $ $env:FLASK_APP = "application.py"
   $ $env:FLASK_DEBUG = "1"                    // optional
-  $ $env:DATABASE_URL = "the database URL"
+  $ $env:DATABASE_URL = "database URL"

   ... this project uses a Postgresql database hosted by Heroku, and can be found by logging into your account, selected your project from the dashboard, clicking on "Heroku Postgres" under "Installed add-ons" > Settings > View Credentials.
-As of 10/28/2018, the URI is postgres://avqyegtgitkwic:6339dcc0f8e83b630cc54d83af5da8dac8beeb389c325fb158e169dc39a931be@ec2-75-101-138-26.compute-1.amazonaws.com:5432/dc6qbqfun1384n.

   ... you can see which environment variables have currently been set by typing: